rhettl/js-stack-tutorial-01/README.md

 should be on the project root directory.
 After you complete the first page, you can copy that to create the next -- that way it keeps your header, footer, and navbar.

+## Project Pages

+The pages you will make are relatively easy to structure, but if you are like me, it may be hard to decide how you **want** things to look.

+I recommend the content for these pages be mostly real.
+You obviously won't have a lot of blog posts, but try to limit the usage of `lorem ipsum` text and placeholders.
+The more real content you have, the happier you will be with the final outcome and the more you are likely to care about it.

+### Homepage

+The home page would be a good place the have a picture of you, which you are okay showing the world, something paragraphs about yourself, and a list of ways one may contact you (i.e. twitter, linkedin, etsy, etc).

+As important, are the headers and footers.
+You will want to make them here so you can copy them to the other pages.
+The more complete they are here, the less double-work you'll need to do later.

+### Static Pages

+Make as many of these as you like, I recommend making a skills or projects/portfolio page.
+If you have multiple hobbies and want to showcase different hobbies, you may consider a different static page per each one.

+Most of what is on here is raw content. structure it simply and make it easy for people to read and understand at what they are looking.

+### Blog Article

+This page will have one single blog post.
+Plan to have 0, 1, or maybe a couple images and plenty of content.
+You will want tags.
+Especially if you have many hobbies and wish to write about all of them.

+A blog is important for programmers and pretty much anyone who wants to get their name out, because it shows your ideas and neat things you do.
+It allows you to help teach others or document a learning process.
+A Blog and twitter can be vital to getting your next job.

+### Blog Posts

+This page is a list of recent blog posts.
+Remember to add a list of common tags and pagination.

 ### Anatomy of sample.html